The57thPick/The57thPick.com/content/posts/medium/index.md

 posts using common Markdown syntax (more on that below) and `pb` converts it to a format that Medium can understand.

+(To learn more about the tool, including how to install and use it, please visit the [GitHub repository][2].
+The remainder of this post is dedicated to a high-level explanation of its use case.)

 ### Tables

 Tables are supported through the common GitHub-Flavored Markdown syntax: